Best Mexican restaurants in Boston

 Want a little nightlife with your chips and salsa?
-Lolita Cocina is a Back Bay hotspot swimming in tequila and unbuttoned young professionals.
+Lolita Cocina is a Back Bay hot spot swimming in tequila and unbuttoned, young(ish) professionals.
 You can opt for a proper entrée (fresno salmon, garlic lime chicken), but why bother when fried chicken tacos are on the menu?
-The light-night menu is surprisingly robust, with a special nacho platter that includes smoked bacon.
+The light-night menu is surprisingly robust, with special nachos that include smoked bacon.

 Tacos and oysters on the same menu?
 Southie’s Loco just wants to make you happy.
 The tacos are decidedly new-wave; varieties include blackened swordfish, buffalo chicken, and crispy calamari (served on a black tortilla).
 Purists may balk at appetizers like crab guacamole or or Maine mussels in a spicy rosé broth, but it’s nothing a few coconut margaritas can’t fix.